Kim Warren on Strategy

 ... and REALLY use it!
 Unlike your old KPI system, your digital twin model will show you how the business will likely behave and perform into the future.
 That scenario will reflect assumptions about how key items like price, customer win/loss rates, hiring etc. will change into the future.
 So now you can vary those assumptions and test alternative future decisions, before landing on what exactly is best to do.

 Repeat the same cycle.
-That process of setting up the first, high-level digital twin gave you THE time-based explanation for why operating profit has changed as it has.
-(Since the digital twin matches everything in the real-world system, there cannot be any ‘other’ explanation.)
+That process of setting up the first, high-level digital twin gave you the time-based explanation for why operating profit has changed as it has.
+(Since the digital twin matches everything in the real-world system, there cannot be any 'other' explanation.)

 This process will give you the few additional causal structures needed to complete the high-level digital twin model.
 Commonly, these pieces include: